Teen Dream

-A dream pop and shoegaze album, Teen Dream was supported by three singles; "Used to Be", "Norway" and "Zebra".
-It is also their first album to be released under the Sub Pop record label, following their departure from Carpark Records in 2009.
 The album was met with critical acclaim from music critics, who praised the duo's change in sound and the album's instrumentals.
 It was also named as one of the best albums of 2010 by several publications.
-It debuted at number 43 on the US Billboard 200 with 13,000 copies sold within its first week of release, eventually selling a total of 140,000 copies as of May 2012.
+It debuted at number 43 on the US Billboard 200 with 13,000 copies sold within its first week of release, eventually selling a total of 137,000 copies in the United States by April 2012.
+In May 2012, they released the album's follow-up Bloom, which was met with similar acclaim.